-While it’s 7 years since finding out I have Cerebral Palsy, I’ve not stopped looking for answers on all of my neurological issues, in those 7 years.
+I’m still learning.
+While it’s 7 years since I found out about cerebral palsy, I haven’t stopped looking for answers on my neurological issues, in those 7 years.

-With a little help from Claudia, who is in her final year studying Psychology at St Andrew’s University, we have now pieced together more of my symptoms, through her understanding of the brain, my brain damage and symptoms.
+With a little help from Claudia, who is in her final year studying Psychology at St Andrew’s University, we have now pieced together more of my symptoms, through her understanding of the brain, and my brain damage.

 It has always been enormously important for me to try and relate my symptoms to my daily life, because my symptoms make me who I am and it’s important I understand my symptoms and how they present, but there’s another side to this and I still can’t believe that I’m still having to piece everything together myself.